Hydrogen

 Abundant

-Hydrogen is the most widespread element in the universe, main constituent of the sun and most of the stars.
+Hydrogen is the most widespread element in the universe, main compound of the sun and most of the stars.

 Natural

-Its pure form, di-hydrogen, is being created naturally by chemical reactions in the earth’s crust.
+Its pure form, di-hydrogen, is being created naturally by chemical reactions in the subsurface.

 Rarely alone